facebookresearch/ParlAI/projects/tod_simulator/README.md

 Note the path names of the model files; they are `zoo:tod/tod_base_{yes,no}_api/mode` where "yes" corresponds to Schema-Aware and "no" corresponding to Schema-Agnostic.
 Care must be taken to specify `--api-schemas` correctly since task-setting flags are parsed from teacher-specific flags and not from model files.

+These models are both based on a BART-large (400 million paramater) base model.
+Hyperparameters for training can be found in the paper; tasks are listed in "Pretraining Tasks" above.